mw4n6/vecna_patient_list/README.md

 # vecna_patient_list
 Patient list app in conjunction with Vecna Technologies

-n this next stage, we ask that you spend two to three days to complete a short project.
+In this next stage, we ask that you spend two to three days to complete a short project.
 This project should showcase your technical skills as well as your knowledge and interest in user experience design.
 Attached to this e-mail is a file, "patients.json".
 It contains an array of fictitious patients with randomly generated demographic data, including:

 - First Name
 - Last Name